denodrivers/postgres/docs/README.md

 const users = result.rows; // [{id: 1, name: 'Ca'}, {id: 2, name: 'Jo'}, ...]
 ```

-**Don't use TypeScript generics to map these properties**, this generics only
+**Don't use TypeScript generics to map these properties**, these generics only
 exist at compile time and won't affect the final outcome of the query

 ```ts